Nault/docs/_posts/2021-02-13-custom-work-server.md

 The services can be offline or you want to do higher multiplier than what's allowed.
 As a backup, Nault has also supported local CPU or GPU PoW using the browser.

-Tested with an RTX 2080 GPU and could make normal 1x pow at 0.25sec compared to around 5sec with webGL.
+A third option is to use a custom work server running either remotely or localhost.
+The official work server has been tested with an RTX 2080 GPU with normal 1x pow comnputed in 0.25sec compared to around 5sec with webGL PoW.
-64x pow can be made in 16sec average.
+64x pow can be made in 16sec on average.
-Could be useful if the network is saturated for example and you want higher priority on your transactions.
+This can be useful if the network is saturated for example and you want higher priority on your transactions.

 ============================
 ## Table of Contents